Love is Love Farm at Gaia Gardens

 The farm is certified organic and utilizes soil-based practices, such as continuous crop rotation, annual cover cropping, on-farm composting, conservation tillage, and old-fashioned hard-work, to cultivate the best and healthiest diversity of vegetables and fruit.

 Fast forward to today, Judith now works off the farm, running Peachdish, an ATL-based meal kit company that buys local produce from many of our farmer friends.
 We also have grown our staff with two full-time, talented, young farmers, Maxwell Davenport and Demetrius Milling, pictured below.
-Additionally, our CSA model come full-circle as we now partner with one of our previous young farmer employees, Matthew Bagshaw of Hungry Heart Farm, to expand the capacity and consistency of our CSA and restaurant marketplaces.
+Additionally, our CSA model has come full-circle as we now partner with one of our previous young farmer employees, Matthew Bagshaw and his new farm, Hungry Heart Farm, to expand the capacity and consistency of our CSA and restaurant marketplaces.